Dog Owners Warned Of Highly Contagious Virus Spreading Across South Florida

 MIAMI (CBSMiami) – Miami-Dade Animal Services is urging dog owners to keep a watch on their pets out in public as a new highly contagious disease spreads across South Florida.

-It’s called Canine Infectious Respiratory Disease Complex (CIRDC).READ MORE: Florida Jobless Claims Up Slightly
+It’s called Canine Infectious Respiratory Disease Complex (CIRDC).READ MORE: Lawsuit Filed To Stop City of Miami Beach Midnight Curfew

+“Canine infectious respiratory disease complex is like a canine flu or canine cold.
+It’s multiple viruses that affect the respiratory tract and causes respiratory symptoms.
+Sneezing, coughing, and hacking,” said Dr. Maria Serrano, a veterinarian at Animal Services.

 Animal Services said there have been many cases of CIRDC reported throughout South Florida.
-They urge dog owners to help protect their pets from the spread of the virus by keeping their dogs current on routine vaccines and avoiding dog parks and other settings with multiple dogs.
+They urge dog owners to help protect their pets by keeping them current on routine vaccines and away from places with multiple dogs.

+“Stay away from places that have dogs conglomerating.
+So dog parks, groomers, just anywhere where there’s a lot of dogs together.
+Also, avoid nose to nose contact between dogs,” said Serrano.

-To protect the pets in its facility, Animal Services is temporarily suspending the following services until further notice for their dogs.
+To protect the pets in its shelter, Animal Services is temporarily suspending the following services until further notice for their dogs.

 - Wellness Clinic – Spay/Neuter surgeries, vaccinations, microchipping